Brock-Denton/coin/infra/README.md

 ## Notes

+- The canonical `docker-compose.yml` is at the repository root
-- All paths in `docker-compose.yml` are relative to the repository root
+- All paths in the compose file are relative to the repository root
-- Volumes persist data across container restarts
+- Volumes persist data across container restarts (`worker_cache`, `worker_logs`)
 - Use `down -v` to completely reset (deletes volumes)